apache/bookkeeper/docker/Readme.md

 	git clone https://github.com/caiok/bookkeeper-docker
 	cd bookkeeper-docker
+        make build
 	make run-demo

-This will do all the following steps and start up a working ensamble with two dice applications.
+This will do all the following steps and start up a working ensemble with two dice applications.
-You only need GNU Make 4.0 or above and a X terminal emulator (or, if you don't have access to a X enviornment, you can play by hand all commands in "run-demo" target).
+You only need GNU Make 4.0 or above and a X terminal emulator (or, if you don't have access to a X environment, you can play by hand all commands in "run-demo" target).

 ## Step by step